 "My first week at Physical Digital is my first experience working in an engineering focused workplace.
 After seeing friends from university take on internships in large companies where they were given very little training and banished to a desk to crunch numbers for 3 months, I endeavoured to seek out a small business that I could get involved in all areas of the company and really gain an insight into working as an engineer.
 In November, I was thrilled to hear back from Tim and Lucy after approaching them directly and met with them to discuss opportunities for the following summer.
 8 months later, I am sat in the Physical Digital office approaching the end of my first week and excited at the prospect of spending another 8 weeks with the team.

 On Monday morning, I was thrown right into training; Dan, the engineering manager here, gave me an introduction into photogrammetry and got me involved right away.
 I hardly sat down the entire day and absorbed more information than I thought I would all week!
 On Tuesday, I revised all this information by (almost independently!) setting up and scanning a household fan and started to learn how to use the program GOM Inspect in more detail.
-Wednesday was my first opportunity to get involved with a real project, scanning and inspecting a metal grinder, and I now realise just how much detail and precision is needed for even the smallest of components!
+Wednesday was my first opportunity to get involved with a real project, working on scanning and inspection of a metal component, and I now realise just how much detail and precision is needed for even the smallest of components!